asheroto/Chocolatey-Package-Updater/README.md

 ![image](https://github.com/asheroto/Chocolatey-Package-Updater/assets/49938263/7dce86c6-6700-4542-9efb-820563c656a2)

+Certainly, here's a simplified explanation:

+### Real-World Example

+For a practical example of how to set up your Chocolatey packages, you can check out [this GitHub repository](https://github.com/asheroto/ChocolateyPackages).
+This repository shows you how to organize your Chocolatey packages.

+> [!NOTE]
-[Here is a real-world example](https://github.com/asheroto/ChocolateyPackages) of a Chocolatey packages repository using this structure.
-Not all packages in [this example repository](https://github.com/asheroto/ChocolateyPackages) are using this script yet, but they will be soon.
-The packages using this script are listed in [UpdateAll.ps1](https://github.com/asheroto/ChocolateyPackages/blob/master/UpdateAll.ps1).
+> Not every package in this example is using the `Chocolatey-Package-Updater.ps1` script yet, but they will be updated to use it soon.
+To see which packages are already using the updater script, take a look at the [UpdateAll.ps1 file](https://github.com/asheroto/ChocolateyPackages/blob/master/UpdateAll.ps1) in the same repository.

 ## Installation